The Mastermind (film): Style

 The film plays with genre expectations and has been described as an "anti-heist movie."
 Reichardt explained while she was heavily inspired by the heist films of Jean-Pierre Melville, she did not want to focus on the process of the heist as much as Melville would.
-She was more interested in the "unwinding" of J.B.'s plan than the plan itself, and said that "if you went to this film thinking it was a heist film, you might be pissed."
+She was more interested in the "unwinding" of JB's plan than the plan itself, and said that "if you went to this film thinking it was a heist film, you might be pissed."
 However, she noted that the heist film formula existed for a reason and that scripting a film to defy genre conventions required "a lot of trial and error."

-Reichardt scripted the character of J.B. like a Bresson actor, "a sort of blank character that you can project onto."
+Reichardt scripted the character of JB like a Bresson actor, "a sort of blank character that you can project onto."
 She praised Josh O'Connor for "set[ting] aside ego" to play the part.
-Manohla Dargis explained that "[o]ne of the trickier things about J.B. as a character is that he isn't obviously likable or dislikable, which makes it hard to get a handle on him."
-Sarah Belmont agreed that "figuring out who [J.B.] is and what drives him[] becomes almost as important as knowing if he will get away with his master plan."
+Manohla Dargis explained that "[o]ne of the trickier things about JB as a character is that he isn't obviously likable or dislikable, which makes it hard to get a handle on him."
+Sarah Belmont agreed that "figuring out who [JB] is and what drives him becomes almost as important as knowing if he will get away with his master plan."

 Release

 In April 2025, The Mastermind was announced to be competing for the Palme d'Or at the 2025 Cannes Film Festival, where it had its world premiere on May 23, 2025.
 It also screened at the 2025 New York Film Festival.
 The film was theatrically released on October 17, 2025.
-It screened in the Masters section of the 2025 Stockholm International Film Festival on November 8, 2025.
-It will be presented in the From The Festivals - 2025 section of the 56th International Film Festival of India in November 2025.
+It screened in the Masters section of the 2025 Stockholm International Film Festival on November 8, 2025 and the From The Festivals - 2025 section of the 56th International Film Festival of India in November 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 37 critics, indicating "generally favorable" reviews.

 Tim Grierson of ScreenDaily considered that the protagonist's story "connects to something larger about an America losing its way".

 Peter Bradshaw described The Mastermind as "quietly gripping" in his 4 out of 5 stars review of the film in The Guardian.

 David Rooney of The Hollywood Reporter pitched the film as "an artful exercise in genre reinvention".